-President Trump's New COVID-19 Advisor Is Making Public Health Experts Nervous
+President Trump's New COVID-19 Adviser Is Making Public Health Experts Nervous

 Speaking on Fox News last month, Atlas pointed to missed medical appointments and an increase in suicidal thoughts since the pandemic began.
 "American lives are being destroyed," he told host Martha MacCallum.
 "The lockdown must end."

-That message resonates with the president and his political and economic advisors, who have presided over the largest contraction of the American economy since the Great Depression.
+That message resonates with the president and his political and economic advisers, who have presided over the largest contraction of the American economy since the Great Depression.

 "His voice is really very welcome combating some of the nonsense that comes out of Fauci," says free-market economist and White House adviser Stephen Moore, referring to Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.
 "So I think he's a real asset for the president."

-But public health experts say that in fact the best way to rebuild the economy is by crushing the coronavirus.
+But public health experts say that the best way to rebuild the economy is by crushing the coronavirus.

 "The way you improve the economy is by controlling the virus, that's what we have seen in other countries," says Jha.
 "South Korea's economy is doing much much better than ours, because they controlled the virus."